EU court rejects Ryanair lawsuit against airline state aid | DW | 17.02.2021

 Judges at the EU's General Court in Luxembourg backed EU competition regulators who had allowed the support under loosened rules.

-European Commission state aid rules were loosened at the start of the pandemic.
+The state aid rules of the European Commission — the defendant in the case —were loosened at the start of the pandemic.

 National governments offered more than 3 trillion euros ($3.65 trillion) in aid to companies across the 27-member bloc.